omniprime/100-days-of-code/log.md

 **Thoughts:**  I am overly critical of my work and am not impressed by what I have done.
 I don't think that it looks great, but it does what is required of it.
 The more I work on the front end of things, the more I think I might be better off on the back end.
 I am able to make my code work, but making it look good seems to take a lot longer than I think it should.
 Probably more repetition will help with that.

+### Day 72: March 20th, 2017

+**Today's Progress**: Did some research on jQuery .get() and tried to apply it to my recent wiki and weather apps with little success.
+I also took a short crash course on git, also did not understand or absorb it all.

+**Thoughts:**  Had to skip yesterday because was out with the family and forgot to pack the laptop.
+It was probably for the best, because I do not think I would have had the time to commit to a full hour.
+Spent today messing with .get() and a little git.
+I have a stange feeling I am going to have a lot of reading ahead of me to fully understand what is going on with different get commands.
+I kept getting a "Cross-Origin Request Blocked" or something similar when I made a request that wasn't jsonp.
+I will try to figure it out more tomorrow.
+I think it will be in my best interest to try and makes some connections with others to help me understand what is going on.
+I also took a look at git to see if that might be worth my effort to attempt.
+I am not sure it will at the moment since I do not have anyone I am working with or even regularly converse with regarding code.
+I might put this on a back burner until a time comes that I will really need it.
+I have a basic understanding of github, so I figure that will suit my needs for the time being.